pcdshub/pytmc/docs/pragma_usage.rst

 current value read from this PV.
 The init line should be attached to the output PV.
 Given that the ADS driver is moving away from using the proto file, this field may be deprecated soon.

-Automatic lines
-'''''''''''''''
-The goal of pytmc is to make IOC creation much faster and less error prone.
-Makerecord's goal is to guess as many of the configuration lines as possible.
-To allow pytmc to guess the lines, do not include them in the pragma.
-If you wish to override a value that is normally guessed, write the line into the pragma.
-Pytmc is still in development and this list will grow with time.
-The latest version of pytmc can guess the following lines:

- - INP and OUT fields